Are you a burned out teacher struggling to find your ideal sleep schedule?

 Nevertheless, the potential benefits are substantial, making it a worthy endeavor.

-Start with “Doable” Rather Than “Ideal”
+Shoot For A “Doable” Sleep Schedule Rather Than “Ideal”

 If transitioning to an “ideal” sleep schedule feels overwhelming or unattainable due to significant deviations from your current routine, consider beginning with a more manageable approach.